dwp/aws-analytical-dataset-generation/docs/cluster_config.md

 Tez pushes applications directly to the Yarn queue(s) you specify.
 If those tasks spawn mappers or reducers, those mappers and reducers are configured to use the highest capacity queue `mrqueue`.
 It is our understanding that mappers and reducers are the lowest denominator in the performance of the system.
 By increasing the resources available, the number of maximum mappers or reducers for a task and giving them the highest queue priority, they finish quickly and efficiently.
-Once the mappers and reducers finish, they all the Tez task which is awaiting completion on the `appqueue` to finish also, therefore progressing two queues.
+Once the mappers and reducers finish, they allow the Tez task which is awaiting completion on the `appqueue` to finish also, therefore progressing two queues.

 ## Resources
 https://cwiki.apache.org/confluence/display/TEZ/How+initial+task+parallelism+works